IADesai/Cycle-Pricing-App/README.md

 Add any instructions here for the markers on how to setup and run your Dash app.

-Add the URL to your GitHub repo here e.g. https://github.com/ucl-comp0035name_of_your_repo
+Add the URL to your GitHub repo here: https://github.com/ucl-comp0035/comp0034-cw1-g-team_7

 # Visualisation design